Tuition and fees for 2020-21

 Teacher Certification programs

-- English Language Learners certification (per credit hour)$450
+- English Learners Licensure Addition (per credit hour, 9 credits total)$470

 - Master’s Degree in Business (per credit hour)$759